Jacques Songo'o: Club career

 Songo'o was born in Sackbayeme, in the Yaoundé suburbs.
 After first establishing himself as a professional in France, with Ligue 1 club FC Metz, he was voted Best African Goalkeeper in 1996, then arguably lived his most successful period at Spain's Deportivo de La Coruña.

 With the Galicians, Songo'o won the 1996–97 edition of the Ricardo Zamora Trophy (awarded to the best goalkeeper of the season), and was his side's undisputed starter in his first four years, which ended with a first-ever title in La Liga.
 When Depor bought José Francisco Molina in 2000, he soon lost his place and was eventually transferred to old team Metz; on 13 February of that year, from a corner kick, he was supposed to have scored his first career goal, but it was wrongfully disallowed in a 1–0 away loss against CD Numancia.

 After two seasons, Songo'o returned to Deportivo and A Coruña, again in a free transfer.
 He settled there after having retired from football, aged 40.

 International career

 Songo'o featured for Cameroon in every FIFA World Cup from 1990 to 2002, although only as first-choice in 1998.
+For much of his career he was in competition with Thomas N’Kono and Joseph-Antoine Bell.
 He was also a member of the squad that competed at the 1984 Summer Olympics in Los Angeles.

 After retiring in 2004, Songo'o was hired as the national team's goalkeeper coach.
 He left the position in 2006, returning four years later as a replacement for Thomas N'Kono.

 In the 2010 World Cup in South Africa, Songo'o was part of Paul Le Guen's coaching staff.
 After the tournament, which ended in the group stage, he led Cameroon to a 3–0 victory over Poland on an interim basis, the nation's first win in ten competitive games.

 Songo'o returned for a third spell in the same capacity in September 2019, now under newly hired manager Toni Conceição.